open-rpc/spec/1.1.8/index.md

 ## Method Object

 Describes the interface for the given method name.
 The method name is used as the `method` field of the JSON-RPC body.
-It therefore MUST be unique.
+It therefor MUST be unique.

 Field Name | Type | Description
 ---|:---:|---
-<a name="method-name"></a>name | `string` | **REQUIRED**.
+<a name="method-name"></a>name | [`string`] | **REQUIRED**.
 The cannonical name for the method.
 The name MUST be unique within the methods array.
 <a name="method-tags"></a>tags | [[Tag Object](#tag-object) \| [Reference Object](#reference-object)] | A list of tags for API documentation control.
 Tags can be used for logical grouping of methods by resources or any other qualifier.
 <a name="method-summary"></a>summary | `string` | A short summary of what the method does.
 <a name="method-description"></a>description | `string` | A verbose explanation of the method behavior.
 [GitHub Flavored Markdown syntax](https://github.github.com/gfm/) MAY be used for rich text representation.